How Much Life Insurance Do You Really Need?

 • Education

 The DIME formula is more precise than the 10x rule.
-It considers what your family needs, any liabilities you have and considers the substantial costs of your mortgage and education on their own.
+It considers what your family needs and any liabilities you have and thinks the substantial costs of your mortgage and education on their own.
+Again, it doesn’t consider your assets and savings, but this formula can be accurate if you don’t have any (and 21 percent of Americans don’t).

 Use a Calculator (or Two)